 Proofreading self-published Kindle books and ebooks

-Self-publishing offers authors, writers and entrepreneurs an accessible and affordable way to get their words out to the masses.
-Whether the goal is to write a book that will help to demonstrate a business person’s specialised knowledge about their niche, or whether it’s a novel that’s been bubbling away under the surface for years, self-publishing gives writers more control and allows them to deliver their work to an audience far more quickly than traditional publishing could.
+Whether your goal is to write a book that will help to demonstrate a specialised business knowledge about their niche, or whether it’s a novel that’s been bubbling away under the surface for years, self-publishing gives writers more control and allows them to deliver their work to an audience far more quickly than traditional publishing could.

-However, it does also leave some of the costs that a traditional publisher would cover down to the author themselves.
-They must pay to get a cover designed and pay an editor to review the totality of their book.
-Then, finally, they must employ a proofreader who can get rid of errant apostrophes and catch spelling mistakes that slipped through the net.
+However, the costs that a traditional publisher would normally cover end up being left to the author themselves when you self-publish.
+You must pay to get a cover designed and pay an editor to review the totality of their book.
+Then, finally, you must employ a proofreader who can get rid of errant apostrophes and catch spelling mistakes that slipped through the net.

 As much as you may feel confident that you have spotted all the errors in your text (after all, you’ve no doubt re-read it about 94 times), it is vital to get a second opinion and a professional proofreader is the best person to spot any mistakes in spelling, punctuation or grammar that you might have made.